awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 1. In the navigation pane, choose **Databases**\.

-1. Choose the MariaDB, MySQL, Oracle, or PostgreSQL DB instance that you want to use as the source for a read replica\.
+1. Choose the MariaDB, Microsoft SQL Server, MySQL, Oracle, or PostgreSQL DB instance that you want to use as the source for a read replica\.

 1. For **Actions**, choose **Create read replica**\.